lusciousdev/obswsgui/README.md

 ## Using obswsgui

-### Connecting to a WebSocket server
+### Connecting directly to a WebSocket server

+Download the obswsgui zip in the releases and run the exe contained within.

 Input the IP address, port, and password for the OBS WebSocket server you wish to connect to.
+The person you are connecting to must have forwarded the port used for their WebSocket server in order for you to connect.

 <img src="./.github/images/connection_screen.png" width=450 align="center">

+### Using a proxy server to connect to a WebSocket server

+If you wish to hide your IP address from the people connecting to your OBS WebSocket server, use the proxiedserver and proxiedclient executables in the release.
+You can run your own proxy backend using [obswsgui/backend.py](obswsgui/backend.py).

 ### Adding images